Azure/AzureDataLake/docs/Hands_on_Labs/USQL_Selfguided_HOL.md

     	TO "/output/<replace_this_with_your_output_name>.csv"
     	USING Outputters.Csv();

-2. Change *&lt;insert your DB name&gt;* to the name of the database you chose in Exercise 7 and change the name of the output file from *&lt;replace_this_with_your_output_name&gt;* to something unique.
+2. Change *&lt;insert your DB name&gt;* to the name of the database you chose earlier and change the name of the output file from *&lt;replace_this_with_your_output_name&gt;* to something unique.
 3. Submit your script and review the result as explained in Exercise 1.
 The resulting file should contain:
 	![Query 9 Result](/docs/Hands_on_Labs/Images/q9_result.jpg)